getify/monio/MONADS.md

 ```

 **Note:** The `chain(..)` call above includes (for illustration purposes) two references to `env`, one passed directly to the chain callback, and one that's implicitly wired into the returned `Reader` instance.
 They're both the same value, and if you use the same `env` name as above for both, the inner `env` lexically shadows (hides from access) the outer `env`.
 To make the code clearer, pick one or the other to use in such a situation.

+So keep in mind that Reader is not really a *container* for an environment value.
+It's a lazy way to access and carry along a value (*environment*) implicitly.
+We'll revisit this non-container-ness later, in the `IO` section.

 ### `State`fully Monadic